Sleep

 Why Daylight Saving Time Affects Our Body

-But first, you may be wondering, why does Daylight saving time affect us so much in the first place?
+But first, you may be wondering, why does Daylight Saving Time affect us so much in the first place?
 It’s just one hour — does it really impact our sleep?

 Plus, the time change disrupts our internal clock and shifts us out of balance, causing a dysregulation of our sleep hormones (namely, melatonin and serotonin).